HugeLabs/scenarios-helm/use/step0/text.md

 Inspect Kubernetes environment.

 <!-- Speaker script:
 Let's take a look at the environment we'll be working in.
 We are using a Kubernetes cluster with a single node.
-We'll be using Helm to deploy a service into this cluster.
-These are both running in a container on this machine.
-We'll be using the command line to interact with the cluster and Helm.
+And we have Helm installed and configured in this cluster.
 -->

 <details><summary></summary>

 ## Kubernetes

-The Kubernetes cluster is already up and running.
-We'll take a look at it.
+Inspect the Kubernetes cluster.

 ### Cluster Nodes